FelixXu35/hamiltoniq/README.md

 ### Installation

-Install the *HamilToniQ* toolkit by run the following code in the Terminal.
+Install the *HamilToniQ* toolkit by running the following code in the Terminal.

 ```shell
 cd /path/to/your/directory